MarcWeber/haxe-sql/README.md

   resuult: UPDATE table SET value = 10 WHERE id in ("1","2","3","4")

 Now start browsing db/DBConnection.hx to learn about all funcctions

+== pieces taken from ==

+nPostgres:
+  original upstream: http://code.google.com/p/npostgres (taken from rev 5) original author: Lee McColl Sylvester also modified by: Max S license & files: (neko/db/Postgresql.hx, npostgres/) see npostgres/LICENSE.txt

+  It was also found on lib.haxe.org (Version 0.2.0) when it was included into this repository.
+No differences were found in important files (Makefile, Postgresql.hx, postgres.c)

+  Reason for inclusion: I don't want to maintain / commit to two repositories - Maybe I change the API in the future.